-The purpose of Chapter 90, Article VI, Division 3 of the Land Development Regulations (the "LDRs") of the Code of Ordinances (the "Code") of the City of Key West, Florida (the "City") is to provide a means for changing the boundaries of the Future Land Use Map (FLUM) of the Comprehensive Plan (i.e., specific comprehensive plan amendment) consistent with Chapter 163 of the Florida Statutes (F.S.).
+The purpose of Chapter 90, Article VI, Division 2 of the Land Development Regulations (the "LDRs") of the Code of Ordinances (the "Code") of the City of Key West, Florida (the "City") is to provide a means for changing the text of the land development regulations or the boundaries of the official zoning map.
 It is not intended to relieve particular hardships nor to confer special privileges or rights on any person, but only to make necessary adjustments in light of changed conditions.
 In determining whether to grant a requested amendment, the City Commission shall consider, in addition to the factors set forth in this division, the consistency of the proposed amendment with the intent of the Comprehensive Plan.

-Pursuant to Code Section 90-556(a), the Planning Board, regardless of the source of the proposed change in the Comprehensive Plan, shall hold a public hearing thereon with due public notice as described in Code Chapter 90, Article VI, Division 3.
+Pursuant to Code Section 90-522 (a), the Planning Board, regardless of the source of the proposed change in the land development regulations, shall hold a public hearing thereon with due public notice.
 The Planning Board shall consider recommendations of the City Planner, City Attorney, Building Official and other information submitted at the scheduled public hearing.
-The Planning Board shall transmit a written report and recommendation concerning the proposed change in the Comprehensive Plan to the City Commission for official action.
-In its deliberations the Planning Board shall consider the criteria in Code Section 90-555.
+The Planning Board shall transmit a written report and recommendation concerning the proposed change of zoning to the City Commission for official action.
+In its deliberations, the Planning Board shall consider the criteria stated in section 90-521.